fabianfabian/blobize.sh/README.md

 	/var/www/application/files/attachments

-If you want to upload everything in /files/ to a Azure Blob Container run:
+If you want to upload everything in ```/var/www/application/files``` to an Azure Blob Container run:

     $ blobize.sh /var/www/application/files